Electrical stimulation of the vagus nerve

 Comfort and safety

-Stimulation sessions are painless, safe and comfortable .
+Stimulation sessions are painless, safe and comfortable.
 Patients usually feel only a slight tingling sensation in the ear area.
-The method does not require medication or a recovery period.
+The method does not require any medication or recovery period.

-Guided by the principles of integrative, holistic medicine, combining vagus nerve stimulation with psychotherapy, ketamine and oxybutyrate infusions, transcranial electrical stimulation , Neurohelp brain rehabilitation , body-oriented therapy, and art therapy, it is possible to achieve significant improvements in patients' health.
+Guided by the principles of integrative, holistic medicine, combining vagus electrical stimulation with psychotherapy, ketamine and oxybutyrate infusions, transcranial electrical stimulation, Neurohelp brain rehabilitation, body-oriented therapy, and art therapy, we can achieve a significant improvement in the health of patients.

 • Uncategorized